-The business model of offering some semblance of comfort or luxury to even those in the cheap seats has long since been deemed untenable by the vast majority of carriers, so I cannot fault passengers for having responded in kind by dressing down: sweat pants or other loose, comfortable clothing.
+The business model of offering some semblance of comfort or luxury to even those in the cheap seats have long since been deemed untenable by the vast majority of carriers.
+I cannot fault passengers for having responded in kind by dressing down, sweat pants, or other loose, comfortable clothing.
 Even pajamas in some cases.
 You'll see the occasional suit in first, and certainly a lot of business casual.
 I wear what I always wear: Dickies pants, boots or athletic shoes, tee-shirt and maybe a hoodie.

-First class, business class, "economy plus" or back of the bus, should you be in the regrettable position of having to eat anything on a plane, whether you grabbed a BLT from a kiosk pre-flight or the first class purser brought you a tray with braised beef ribs, spaetzle, a green salad, a roll and a brownie, you and everyone else onboard will eat alone, facing forward.
-This puts a chilling effect on the possibility of mealtime chatter with your neighbor, and besides, that behavior seems to be frowned upon anyway.
+First-class, business class, "economy plus" or back of the bus you and everyone else onboard will eat alone, facing forward.
+Should you be in the regrettable position of having to eat anything on a plane, whether you grabbed a BLT from a kiosk pre-flight, or the first-class purser brought you a tray with braised beef ribs, spaetzle, a green salad, a roll, and a brownie.
+This puts a chilling effect on the possibility of mealtime chatter with your neighbor.
+That behavior seems to be frowned upon anyway.

 The communal seating of a meal on a train, however, positively encourages small talk between strangers.
 This can be a blessing or a curse.
 Still, it seems more civilized.

 According to The Washington Post, Amtrak is sunsetting the dining car as we know it.
 So get it while you can.